Ceramic Braces · Specialist-Led · Last reviewed May 2026

 How long do ceramic braces take?

-Mild cases typically take 18 months.
-Moderate cases 24 months.
-Severe and complex cases 36 months.
+Mild cases typically take 12 to 18 months.
+Moderate cases 18 to 24 months.
+Severe and complex cases 24 to 36 months.
 Treatment time is essentially the same as metal braces.

 Do ceramic braces stain?